great-expectations/great_expectations/docs/getting_started/cli_init.rst

     Profiling 'data__dir' will create expectations and documentation.

     Please note: Profiling is still a beta feature in Great Expectations.
-The current profiler will evaluate the entire data source (without sampling), which may be very time consuming.
-    As a rule of thumb, we recommend starting with data smaller than 100MB.

     To learn more about profiling, visit https://docs.greatexpectations.io/en/latest/reference/profiling.html